ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 The scheme below is for Revo LDS.
 For XV11 it is enough to change some signs.
 See [xv11test] for detailed formulas.

-{% include screenshot.html source="/images/xv11-tutorial/lidar_rotational_geometry.png" %}
+{% include screenshot.html source="/images/xv11-tutorial/lidar_rotational_geometry.png" caption="Revo LDS rotational geometry"%}

 You may ignore the above and the reported distance will still be approximately correct.
 You will introduce systematic error, dependent on angle, bounded by 25 mm on x and y.